 - March 24: 2021: Panel with all presenters

-Kate White is an award-winning craniosacral and massage therapist, prenatal and early childhood educator.
-She is trained in somatic therapies, prenatal and perinatal health, lactation, brain development, infant mental health, and has specialized in mother-baby dyad care using somatic prevention and trauma healing approaches for nearly 20 years.
+Kate White is an award-winning educator and an advanced bodyworker.
+She is trained in somatic therapies, prenatal and perinatal somatic health, lactation, brain development, infant mental health, and has specialized in parent-baby dyad care using somatic prevention and trauma healing approaches for nearly 25 years.
 She is a mother of two children, holds a BA and MA in Communication, is a Registered Craniosacral Therapist in the Biodynamic Craniosacral method and a Somatic Experiencing® Practitioner.
-Her work combines somatic therapy with brain development to help give families with babies and small children the best possible start.
-She is Founder and former Director of Education for the Association for Prenatal and Perinatal Psychology and Health from 2013 – 2019 where she created the world renown Prenatal and Perinatal Educator Certificate program, a large online educational program for professionals.
-She teaches classes online and in person around the world and offers a training called Integrated Prenatal and Perinatal Dynamics.
+Her work combines somatic trauma healing, energetic therapies, bodywork, pediatric therapies and education about the nervous system to help give families with babies and small children the best possible start.
+She is Founding Director of Education for the Association for Prenatal and Perinatal Psychology and Health where from 2013 – 2019 she created and ran the Prenatal and Perinatal Educator Certificate program, a large online educational program for professionals.
+She went on to found Prenatal and Perinatal Healing Online and the Prenatal and Perinatal Somatics Institute.
+She teaches classes online and in person, and offers a training called Integrated Prenatal and Perinatal Dynamics.
 She has a private practice in Charlottesville, VA called Belvedere Integrated Healing Arts (belvederearts.com) and offers her own seminars through the Center for Prenatal and Perinatal Programs, ppncenter.com

-PreviewMarch 3, 2021: Kate White: 'He Fought Like A Lion': Holistic Trauma Resolution Approaches in the Neonatal Intensive Care Unit
+StartMarch 3, 2021: Kate White: 'He Fought Like A Lion': Holistic Trauma Resolution Approaches in the Neonatal Intensive Care Unit (79:31)